lee-hanhee/music-timeline/README.md

 # Music Timeline

 A full-stack web application that allows users to create a shared music timeline.
-Users can search for songs using Apple Music and Spotify APIs, add them to a timeline, play previews, and add songs to their playlists.
+Users can search for songs using the Spotify API, add them to a timeline, play music using the Spotify Web Playback SDK, and add songs to their Spotify playlists.

 ## Features

-- Search for songs using Apple Music and Spotify APIs
+- Search for songs using the Spotify API
 - Add songs to a shared timeline
-- Play song previews
+- Play music using the Spotify Web Playback SDK
-- Add songs to Apple Music or Spotify playlists
+- Add songs to Spotify playlists
 - User-specific timelines (Kate, Victor, Hanhee)
+- Spotify authentication for playlist management and playback
 - Modern UI with ShadCN UI components

 ## Tech Stack